-Kids should be able to find out the product without knowing the multiplication rules.
-We can do this by encouraging the learners to relate expressions to story situations by giving them a random multiplication expression and asking them to build a situation as to what would have resulted in this expression.
+Kids should be able to find the product without knowing multiplication rules.
+We can do this by encouraging learners to relate expressions to situations by giving them random multiplication expressions and asking them to imagine what may have resulted in this expression.

-Try this game and let your kid become an expert at turning repeated addition expressions into multiplication expressions before we move on to teaching them how to solve these expressions.
+Try this game and help your kid become an expert at turning repeated addition expressions into multiplication expressions before we move on to teaching them how to solve the expressions.

 Multiplication Strategies 101:

 Multiplying Using Fingers

 Yes, you read that right!

 We usually just add using fingers because it seems pretty easy and straightforward, but we can also multiply using fingers.

 This strategy seems to make it easy to find the answer to a multiplication expression with smaller numbers.

 PS: Don’t worry, we’ve got you covered!
 The next part deals with the strategy to multiply bigger numbers.